 Sustainable Development Goals (U.N.)

-Aware of the new challenges posed by economic globalization, Michelin joins the United Nations (UN) Global Compact, a United Nations-led initiative that encourages private companies to adopt a socially responsible attitude.
+Aware of the new challenges posed by economic globalization, Michelin is an active participant in the United Nations (UN) Global Compact, a United Nations-led initiative that encourages private companies to adopt a socially responsible attitude.

 Below are listed Michelin's actions against the United Nations Sustainable Development Goals (the sub-objectives are in italics).